:::

 Accreditation: Formal recognition of technical competence to carry out specific tasks.

-Accreditation body: Body that conducts and administers a laboratory accreditation system and grants accreditation (ISTA).
+Accreditation body: Body that conducts and administers a member accreditation system and grants accreditation (ISTA).

 Auditors: Persons appointed by or recognised by the Association to carry out audits.